 This is time an organisation takes from the moment they post a job opening to the day an employee fills that open position.
+Robert Half’s research has found that a whopping 57% of job seekers lose interest in a job if the hiring process is lengthy.
 A longer time to hire indicates that the talent attraction strategy and the recruitment process need improvement.

 Absenteeism is a metric that is obtained by dividing the number of absent days for an employee by the total number of working days.
 It serves as an indicator of employee engagement and well-being.